 Ivanka Trump will lead the US presidential delegation at the Winter Olympics closing ceremony in Pyeongchang, South Korea.
 The Olympic Games will be held from February 9 to 25.

 A White House official told CNN that Trump, who is an unpaid senior advisor to President Donald Trump, was asked to attend by her father and the United States Olympic Committee.
 She is also planning to attend some of the competitions in which the US is participating.

 The president's daughter has had a busy travel schedule in the past year.
 She traveled to Japan, where she delivered a speech on women’s empowerment, and to India, where she discussed women's rights and economic empowerment at the Global Entrepreneurship Summit.
 She attended the G20 summit in Germany in July, and briefly sat in for her father.

 Last month, Trump tweeted her excitement for the upcoming Olympic Games.

-Freeskier Gus Kenworthy — one of the first openly gay male athletes to represent the U.S. in the Winter Olympics — criticized the choice of vice president Pence to lead the delegation given his record on LGBTQ rights.
+Freeskier Gus Kenworthy — one of the first openly gay male athletes to represent the US in the Winter Olympics — criticised the choice of vice president Pence to lead the delegation given his record on LGBTQ rights.